dpanshug/mcp-docs/docs/api-reference.md

 ---
 title: API Reference
-description: Complete API reference for the documentation MCP server
+description: Complete API reference for the MCP Docs server
 tags: [api, reference]
 ---

 # API Reference

-This document describes all available tools and resources provided by the documentation MCP server.
+This document describes all available tools and resources provided by the MCP Docs server.

 ## Tools